 These giant eye-shaped holes create some eerie effects.
 When the Sun shines through the holes and one stands outside the cave, the enormous reflections of the sunshine "eyes" inside the dark cave look as if an unknown creature of giant size is hiding there.
-When it rains – the mysterious eyes are weeping, as if the nature itself is sad.
-In clear nights the stars cen ben seen through these eyes.
+When it rains – the mysterious eyes are weeping, as if nature itself is sad.
+On clear nights the stars can be seen through these eyes.

 The most amazing aspect is the exact shape and similarity of both holes – they look exactly like eyes.
 Nature sometimes creates true, even unbelievable wonders.

-Bulgaria is very rich with wonders indeed: both natural and man made and quite a few are without analogues in the world.
-Some of the most interesting ones are diverse landmarks left by Thracian culture, several very impressive Christian monasteries and a wealth of very interesting rock formations.
+Bulgaria is very rich with wonders indeed: both natural and man-made and quite a few are without analogs in the world.
+Some of the most interesting ones are diverse landmarks that are left by the Thracian culture, several very impressive Christian monasteries, and a wealth of very interesting rock formations.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.